 - 1. Write arguments to support claims with clear reasons and relevant evidence. - a.
-Introduce claim(s), acknowledge alternate or opposing claims, and organize the reasons and evidence logically. - b.
+Introduce claim(s), acknowledge and distinguish the claim(s) from alternate or opposing claims, and organize the reasons and evidence logically. - b.
 Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text. - c.
-Use words, phrases, and clauses to create cohesion and clarify the relationships among claim(s), reasons, and evidence. - d.
+Use words, phrases, and clauses to create cohesion and clarify the relationships among claim(s), counterclaims, reasons, and evidence. - d.
 Establish and maintain a formal style. - e.
 Provide a concluding statement or section that follows from and supports the argument presented. - 2.
 Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. - a.
-Introduce a topic clearly, previewing what is to follow; organize ideas, concepts, and information, using strategies such as definition, classification, comparison/contrast, and cause/effect; include formatting (e.g., headings), graphics (e.g., charts, tables), and multimedia when useful to aiding comprehension. - b.
-Develop the topic with relevant facts, definitions, concrete details, quotations, or other information and examples. - c.
-Use appropriate transitions to create cohesion and clarify the relationships among ideas and concepts. - d.
+Introduce a topic clearly, previewing what is to follow; organize ideas, concepts, and information into broader categories; include formatting (e.g., headings), graphics (e.g., charts, tables), and multimedia when useful to aiding comprehension. - b.
+Develop the topic with relevant, well-chosen facts, definitions, concrete details, quotations, or other information and examples. - c.
+Use appropriate and varied transitions to create cohesion and clarify the relationships among ideas and concepts. - d.
 Use precise language and domain-specific vocabulary to inform about or explain the topic. - e.
 Establish and maintain a formal style. - f.
-Provide a concluding statement or section that follows from the information or explanation presented. - 3.
+Provide a concluding statement or section that follows from and supports the information or explanation presented. - 3.
 Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structures event sequences. - a.
 Engage and orient the reader by establishing a context and point of view and introducing a narrator and/or characters; organize an event sequence that unfolds naturally and logically. - b.
-Use narrative techniques, such as dialogue, pacing, and description, to develop experiences, events, and/or characters. - c.
-Use a variety of transition words, phrases, and clauses to convey sequence and signal shifts from one time frame or setting to another. - d.
-Use precise words and phrases, relevant descriptive details, and sensory language to capture the action and convey experiences and events.
+Use narrative techniques, such as dialogue, pacing, description, and reflection, to develop experiences, events, and/or characters. - c.
+Use a variety of transition words, phrases, and clauses to convey sequence and signal shifts from one time frame or setting to another, and show the relationships among experiences and events.

-e.
+- d.
+Use precise words and phrases, relevant descriptive details, and sensory language to capture the action and convey experiences and events. - e.
 Provide a conclusion that follows from and reflects on the narrated experiences or events.